 Types of companies in South Korea

 The legal structure in which an entrepreneur can organize his/her business entity is closely connected to the size and profile of the company.
 Whether you intend to be the only owner of your enterprise or to work in a partnership with certain local and foreign investors, the Korean state offers you several alternatives.
-Some of the most popular legal forms in Korea are the following:
+Some of the most popular legal forms for opening a company in Korea are the following:

 • General Partnership (Hapmyeong Hoesa).